-Developing Acquired Initial: Presence of numerous major gaps during execution: Ball control is absent or rudimentary Ball is lost for majority of movement Foot-eye control is disjointed Competent: Basic level of execution with minor sequencing errors: Ball in control through most of the distance Starts and stops at lines Body and ball separation varies through movement May exhibit some control limitations during initiation and stopping of ball Body may twist to allow the contact leg to lag and maintain contact with the ball May not face forward the entire distance Emerging: Limited number of major gaps, but able to execute basic sequencing of the task: Able to exhibit some ball control in a stuttering manner Initiation and stopping of ball may be absent or very limited (ball travels past the second pylon) Proficient: Overall proficiency is depicted by the quality of the movement: Ball trajectory is in control for the entire distance Body and ball separation is well maintained during each step Ball start and stop is fluid and well controlled
+- Ball control is absent or rudimentary

+- Ball is lost for majority of movement

+- Foot-eye control is disjointed

+- Ball in control through most of the distance - Starts and stops at lines - Body and ball separation varies through movement - May exhibit some control limitations during initiation and stopping of ball - Body may twist to allow the contact leg to lag and maintain contact with the ball - May not face forward the entire distance

-• Trunk faces forward the entire distance
+Emerging: Limited number of major gaps, but able to execute basic sequencing of the task:

+- Able to exhibit some ball control in a stuttering manner - Initiation and stopping of ball may be absent or very limited (ball travels past the second pylon)

+Proficient: Overall proficiency is depicted by the quality of the movement:

+- Ball trajectory is in control for the entire distance - Body and ball separation is well maintained during each step - Ball start and stop is fluid and well controlled - Trunk faces forward the entire distance

-Now that Coach Betty has spent an adequate amount of time on her players' kicking, she wants to see how capable they are of dribbling the ball forward using their feet.
-Kim is one of the first girls to collect a ball and step up to the first pylon.
+Now that Coach Betty has spent an adequate amount of time on their players' kicking, she wants to see how capable they are of dribbling the ball forward using their feet.
+Kim is one of the first players to collect a ball and step up to the first pylon.
 She's confident to try the activity, and it doesn't take long for Betty to see why.